German-Texan Heritage Society: German Saturday School

 The German-Texan Heritage Society has offered German courses for children on Saturdays since 1995 and has since expanded to San Antonio.

 Events

-The German-Texan Heritage Society hosts yearly Maifest and Oktoberfest festivities as well as a Christmas market in Austin.
-Additionally, the organization's annual meeting is held in a different Texas City each year.
+The German-Texan Heritage Society hosts yearly Maifest – German Texan Beer & Wine Festival, Karneval, and Oktoberfest festivities, a German Auto Show, St. Martin's Umzug, as well as a well-attended Christmas Market in Austin.
+Additionally, the organization's annual meeting is held in a different Texas City each year, for example Austin, San Antonio, Temple, Galveston, Comfort, La Grange, Waco, among others.

 Library

 The society's headquarters at the German Free School is home to the Charles G. Trenckmann Family Library, which contains genealogy resources and other publications about German heritage in Texas.